matiasvallejosdev/desafio-planeta-rest-api/docs/api/topic_api/get.md

 GET /topic
 ---

-This endpoint gives you access to a list of all topics available in the game grouped by game id.
+This endpoint gives you access to a list of all topics available in the game grouped by game.

 **Auth required** : YES